Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Applications

+\item[$\SH^\alg$ is a constructible pullback formalism] Since $\SH^\alg$ is reduced and takes values in pointed categories, it suffices to show that every closed immersion is $\SH^\alg$-closed.
+This follows from \cite{Gluing}, but we also present the following argument using other results in the literature.

-\begin{proof}[Proof of \Cref{thm:alg 6FF}] We note that by \cite[Theorem 5.1.11]{Fundamentals}, $\SH^\alg$ satisfies the Thom stability and homotopy invariance hypotheses, and has descent for quasi-admissible Nisnevich covers.
-By \Cref{rmk:local struct of alg stk}, we know that every object of $\mathcal C$ has a quasi-admissible Nisnevich cover by global quotients $S/G$ for $G$ a linearly reductive group over an affine scheme, and $S$ a $G$-quasi-projective $G$-scheme, so by \Cref{lem:locality of closedness} and \Cref{prp:loc for stab PF}, to check the localization hypothesis, it suffices to show that if $G$ is a linearly reductive group over an affine scheme, and $i : Z \to S$ is a $G$-equivariant closed immersion of $G$-quasi-projective $G$-schemes, then $i/G : Z/G \to S/G$ is $\SH^\alg$-closed.
+In the case that $\mathcal C^\alg \subseteq \AlgStk^\nice$, and the quasi-admissible maps are the representable smooth morphisms, this is given by \cite[Theorem 4.10(ii)(d)]{SixAlgSt} and \Cref{prp:loc for stab PF}.
+Otherwise, by \Cref{lem:local struct of alg stk}, we know that every object of $\mathcal C^\alg$ must have a quasi-admissible Nisnevich cover by global quotients $S/G$ for $G$ a linearly reductive group scheme over an affine scheme, and $S$ a $G$-quasi-projective $G$-scheme.
+Since $\SH^\alg$ has descent for quasi-admissible Nisnevich covers, \Cref{lem:locality of closedness,prp:loc for stab PF} say that to check that all closed immersions are $D$-closed, it suffices to show that if $G$ is a linearly reductive group scheme over an affine scheme, and $i : Z \to S$ is a $G$-equivariant closed immersion of $G$-quasi-projective $G$-schemes, then $i/G : Z/G \to S/G$ is $\SH^\alg$-closed.
 This follows from \cite[Theorem 4.18]{sixopsequiv} and \cite[Corollary 4.19]{sixopsequiv}.
-We will give another proof of this fact in \cite{Gluing}.

-Note that any $D$ satisfying the Thom stability condition and homotopy invariance takes values in stable categories by \Cref{lem:auto stable}.
-Thus, by \Cref{prp:loc for stab PF}, the localization hypothesis says that closed immersions in $\mathcal C$ are $D$-closed, so \Cref{prp:gluing implies exc} then shows that the hypotheses of \cite[Theorem 5.1.11]{Fundamentals} are satisfied, so that the space of morphisms of pullback formalisms $\SH^\alg \to D$ is contractible, and that for every $S \in \mathcal C$, and vector bundle $V \in \mathcal C_S$, we have that $V$ is $D$-stable with respect to the zero section $S \to V$.
+\item[Describing the functor $\PF^\cstr_\bullet(\mathcal C^\alg)_{{\SH^\alg}/} \to \PF(\mathcal C^\alg)$] Note that any pointed reduced pullback formalism on $\mathcal C^\alg$ that satisfies the Thom stability and homotopy invariance properties from \Cref{defn:mot alg PF} takes values in stable categories by \Cref{lem:auto stable}.
+Thus, it follows that motivic pullback formalisms takes values in stable categories, so they are constructible pullback formalisms by \Cref{prp:loc for stab PF}. \cite[Theorem 5.1.11]{Fundamentals} shows that the functor is fully faithful with essential image given by the motivic pullback formalisms that have quasi-admissible Nisnevich excision.
+In fact, since motivic pullback formalisms take values in stable categories, this excision property is automatic by \Cref{prp:gluing implies exc} or \Cref{prp:elementary cdh descent}.